 When looking at which home buying keywords are popular in Google, enter phrases like “[market name] homes for sale,” “where to buy in [market name],” “[market name] home prices,” and other similar terms.

 For sellers, phrases including “how to sell a home in [market name],” “[market name] real estate agents,” and “best Realtors in [market name]” are good phrases to start with.

 The main factors that should be weighed when determining which keywords are worth pursuing include:

 - Competition: If many other real estate agents in your market are going after the top terms, try to find other popular terms they have yet to use in their SEO strategies.
 Some keywords may be too strong to pass up regardless, but if you select these, be smart about where you implement them on your site.

-- Popularity: The most commonly searched terms are typically the best to go after, but be sure they’re trending in the right direction — terms and phrases that are popular now but have dipped in searches over the previous month or longer may not warrant use.
+- Volume: The most commonly searched terms are typically the best to go after, but be sure they’re trending in the right direction — terms and phrases that are popular now but have dipped in searches over the previous month or longer may not warrant use.